Equitrack/Alexandria/LINUX/README.md

 Linux history:

-- Se desarrolla Unix.
-- Se publica BSD un SO libre basado en Unix.
-- Se comienza el proyecto GNU.
+- Development Unix
+- Published as Free BSD by Unix
+- The GNU proyect was started
+- Linux trovalds develop Linux and integer with GNU
 - Linus Trovalds desarrolla Linux e integra GNU (1992)